Arun2024-AI/javascript-coding-practice/program-writing.md

     <b><a href="#javascript-coding-practice">↥ back to top</a></b>
 </div>

-## Q. Write a program to read file and count word count, unique word count and count search string?
+## Q. Write a program to read file and count word, unique word and search string?

 **Examples:**